Justice League: Generation Lost: Plot summary

 During the battle, Captain Atom allows OMAC Prime to take some of his powers, only to suck away much of its energy, threatening to overload himself.
 Blue Beetle attacks, and OMAC Prime appears to take his power but ends up being infected by the Scarab's power.
 This allows Beetle to attack and destroy OMAC Prime.
-Booster Gold and Max fight it out, Max still defending his actions, while Booster Gold points out what a hypocrite he is, claiming to be defending humanity yet killing thousands.
-They end up falling through the sky out of the headquarters, Booster Gold saving Max at the last moment, but Max uses his powers to hold Booster Gold at bay when an overloaded Captain Atom flies down to grab him.
-Captain Atom tells Max he is going to be sucked into the timestream, and he will take Max with him, knowing that for a control freak like Max, being in a strange time and place would be a nightmare.
-Desperate, Max agrees to Captain Atom's demand: that he undo the mindwipe and let the world remember him.
-Once it's completed, Atom lets go and is sucked away as Max teleports away.
-Later, Max posts a video online where he blames Professor Ivo for Magog's rampage and claims he was still trying to defend the world and will continue to do so in secret.
-Booster Gold is angry that Max ended up winning but Batman says that it is not over and shows Booster Gold his plan: A new Justice League International.
+Booster Gold and Lord fight it out, Lord still defending his actions, while Booster Gold points out what a hypocrite he is, claiming to be defending humanity yet killing thousands.
+They end up falling through the sky out of the headquarters, Booster Gold saving Lord at the last moment, but Lord uses his powers to hold Booster Gold at bay when an overloaded Captain Atom flies down to grab him.
+Captain Atom tells Lord he is going to be sucked into the timestream, and he will take Lord with him, knowing that for a control freak like Lord, being in a strange time and place would be a nightmare.
+Desperate, Lord agrees to Captain Atom's demand: that he undo the mindwipe and let the world remember him.
+Once it's completed, Atom lets go and is sucked away as Lord teleports away.
+Later, Lord posts a video online where he blames Professor Ivo for Magog's rampage and claims he was still trying to defend the world and will continue to do so in secret.
+Booster Gold is angry that Lord ended up winning but Batman says that it is not over and shows Booster Gold his plan: A new Justice League International.